Talustus/superrs-kitchen/README.md

 1. Run "superr" from it's location in terminal
 2. Create new project using the menu
-3. Copy ROM zip into the superr_* (* = the name of your new project) directory of this tool.
+3. Copy ROM zip into the superr_NAME directory of this tool (NAME = the name of your new project).
    **OR**
-   Copy system.ext4.tar and boot.img into the superr_* directory of this tool.
+   Copy system.ext4.tar and boot.img into the superr_NAME directory of this tool.
 4. Enjoy!

 **Example:**